Wrongful Death Lawyers in MaineHelping clients who have suffered the death of a loved one due to the fault of another person or business

-Here is an overview of some of the most frequently-asked wrongful death questions from partner Dan Stevens, one of Maine’s top wrongful death attorneys:
+Here is an overview of some of the most frequently-asked questions about wrongful death cases in Maine:

 1. Who can bring a wrongful death claim?